 - Battery Charger: Turnigy Accucel-6 50W 6A Balancer;

 Simple guide that teaches you how to build a simple, cheap and speedy quadcopter.

-Basic QuadCopter is another guide for beginners aiming to learn how to build a simple and cheap quadcopter.
+Basic QuadCopter is another guide for beginners aiming to learn you how to build a simple and cheap quadcopter.
 These flying robots can be designed with short arms or with longer arms for propeller protection.

 Build instructions from this guide are available for the case when you build a quadcopter X style.
 With few changes all these instructions can be used for building a quadcopter + style.